yuvalt/SwiftAddressBook/README.md

     pod "SwiftAddressBook"

-If you don´t want to use CocoaPods, just copy SwiftAddressBookWrapper.swift into your project
+If you don´t want to use CocoaPods, or maintain iOS7 compatibility, just copy SwiftAddressBookWrapper.swift into your project

 ## License